DKorytkin/json_checker/README.rst

     ...
     checker_exceptions.DictCheckerError:
     From key="second_key"
-        current value 2 is not <class 'int'>
+        current value 2 is not int

 Operators Or, And, OptionalKey